What came as a victory for all advocates of police body cameras, also came as a failure of justice.

-However, a jury cleared Officer Brailsford of all criminal charges earlier in December, indicating that the problem of police impunity remains widespread in Los Angeles, Riverside, Mesa and elsewhere across our nation.
+However, a jury cleared Officer Brailsford of all criminal charges earlier in December, indicating that the problem of police impunity remains widespread in Los Angeles, Riverside, Mesa, and elsewhere across our nation.

-If even the most obvious police abuse of force – that was captured on camera – isn’t a sufficient proof to charge police officers with police misconduct, then what is?
+If even the most obvious police abuse of force – that was captured on camera – isn’t sufficient proof to charge police officers with police misconduct, then what is?

-As seen from the Daniel Shaver’s shooting footage, Shaver showed all signs of compliance and didn’t pose any threat to the police officers.
+As seen from Daniel Shaver’s shooting footage, Shaver showed all signs of compliance and didn’t pose any threat to the police officers.
 Furthermore, the police surely realized that the suspect was terrified and inebriated at the time of the arrest, which is why his movements may have been a little wobbly.

 But it’s not like the police officers weren’t responsible for Shaver’s wobbly behavior, as they demanded him not to move after repeatedly ordering him to move.
 Their commands were contradictory and hostile, and in no way were they in line with arrest procedures.